A challenging climb up the loose-rock north side of Idaho's second tallest peak for spectacular views from the "roof" of Idaho.

-Maps: USGS Leatherman 7.5 min quad topo.
+Maps and Apps: USGS Leatherman 7.5 min quad topo, AllTrails GPS tracks.
 Interactive Map and Google Earth image of our GPS tracks below.

 Geology: Sedimentary rocks - marine limestone of Mississippian carbonate banks and turbiditic sandstone and mudstone and conglomerate of Antler flysch trough ~350 Ma (Million years ago).
 Crinoid and coral fossils.
 Leatherman Peak is a sharp horn carved from Mississippian Scott Peak Formation.
 Some of these rocks were intruded with dikes that baked the rock ~ 45-50 Ma, producing flourite veins.
 This section of the Lost River range rose due to the Mackay section of the Lost River Fault.

 History: Leatherman Peak is named after Henry Leatherman, one of the Lost River Valley's pioneers from the 1860's.
 For more interesting history of this region, see last photo below.

 The raw and starkly beautiful Lost River Range that rises steeply from the Lost River Valley in east-central Idaho contains seven of Idaho's nine highest peaks over 12,000 feet.
 It reflects the complex geological processes of folding and faulting that have occurred over eons, creating formidable steep talus slopes, cliffs and crumbling limestone; however each year sees more climbers logging in their nine "12'ers".
 These giants make up the roof of Idaho.
 Leatherman Peak can be summited from either the Pahsimeroi Valley to its north, or Lost River Valley to its south.
 Idaho's highest, Borah Peak at 12,667', has become so popular that the campground at its trailhead is being enlarged.